Back to news

 Chin-Chilla Roof-top bar

-The resulting late sunsets with consistent temperatures in the mid-twenties mean that you can explore all-day-long in a Mother’s City summer.
+The Sea Point Promenade is a wonderful place for a sunset stroll along the ocean, making it one of the best things to do in Cape Town with kids or as a relaxing outing.
+The resulting late sunsets with consistent temperatures in the mid-twenties mean that you can explore all day long in a Mother’s City summer.

-The history of South Africa, the Cape, and Cape Town city itself is a long, important and sombre one.
-From the Khoi-San who lived across the southern reaches of the continent for hundreds of years, to the colonisation and resulting slave trade that introduced Indian, Indonesian and the Middle Eastern populations to the area, and of course South Africa's apartheid history which can never be overlooked.
+The history of South Africa, the Cape, and Cape Town city itself is a long, important, and sombre one.
+From the Khoi-San who lived across the southern reaches of the continent for hundreds of years, to the colonisation and resulting slave trade that introduced Indian, Indonesian, and Middle Eastern populations to the area, and of course, South Africa's apartheid history, which can never be overlooked.

 Mandela Statue at City Hall